laboon/CS1632_Spring2018/deliverables/5/deliverable5.md

 ## Description

-You (and an optional partner) will refactor one of your deliverable 2 assignments (it may be either partner's) by using the following tools: rubocop, reek, and simplecov.
+You (NOT with a partner) will refactor your deliverable 2 assignment by using the following tools: rubocop, reek, and simplecov.

 Do NOT use the same repository as D2 - you should copy the code and create a new D5 repository.